PSL Score Live

 Bracewell, Samad, and the finish

 Bracewell finished 35 not out from 17 (3 fours, 2 sixes).
-Abdul Samad blasted 33 from 11 (1 four, 4 sixes) before Billings caught him off Amir at 194 for 5 (17.6).
-Jamal ended 17 not out from 5 (2 fours, 1 six) and hit the winning four in the 19.1 over.
+Abdul Samad made 33 from 11 (1 four, 4 sixes) before Billings caught him off Amir at 194 for 5 (17.6).
+Jamal ended 17 not out from 5 (2 fours, 1 six) and drove the winning four in the 19.1 over.

 Extras for the innings total 8 (1 no-ball, 6 wides, 1 leg-bye), for 218 for 5 in total.